askmike/gekko/docs/internals/trading_methods.md

     this.requiredHistory = 5; // require 5 candles before giving advice

+If you find out in the check function that you want to give a new advice to the trader or any other part you can use the advice function:

+    this.advice('short');
+    // or
+    this.advice('long');

+## Trading method rules

+- You can activate your own method by setting `config.tradingAdvisor.method` to `custom` in the loaded config.
+- Gekko will execute the functions for every candle.
+A candle is the size configured at `config.tradingAdvisor.candleSize` in the loaded config.
+- It is advised to set history `config.tradingAdvisor.historySize` the same as the requiredHistory as Gekko will use this property to create an initial batch of candles.
+- Never rely on anything based on system or candle time because each method can run on live markets as well as during backtesting.

 ## Trading method tools

 In these functions you write your trading method.
 To help you with this Gekko has a number of tools to make it easier for you.